Dog Won’t Eat Food but Eats Treats? Here's What to Do

-It is common for dogs to not eat their food, but eat treats or table scraps.
+It is common for dogs to not eat their food but eat treats or table scraps.
 This is referred to as partial anorexia and it typically occurs because your dog doesn’t feel well.

-Partial anorexia means a dog will eat, but only if something special, such as treats or table scraps like chicken or beef, are added to the food.
+Partial anorexia means a dog will eat, but only if something special, such as treats or table scraps like chicken or beef, is added to the food.
 Sometimes, dogs will refuse everything but will eat something as peculiar as a fast-food hamburger.

 Full anorexia is when a dog won’t eat anything, including normal dog food, special treats, food doctored up with cooked ground beef, chicken, baby food, or anything you offer.
 Both problems can be serious, but full anorexia is an even bigger issue.
-Learn more about Home Care of Anorexia in Dogs.

 Reasons for anorexia in dogs can vary from minor issues, such as an upset stomach, to serious and even life-threatening problems.
-For more information – please see this article: My Dog is Not Eating, What Do I Do?

 Reasons Dogs Won’t Eat